Atlas1510/VisionAidCap/README.md

 4. **Platform Compatibility**:
    - This application is primarily designed for desktop/laptop use with a webcam
    - The code includes Android-specific imports, but the Android functionality is theoretical and would require additional implementation

+5. **Application Crashing **:
+   - Incase of the application popping the window for the simulated screen then stopping during run time.
+Run the IDE in administrator mode.

 ## Extending the Application